Koekkoek family: Third generation

 Except for Johannes, all second-generation Koekkoek artists had children who became artists themselves.
 This third generation of Koekkoek artists includes the following seven painters.

 Taught by their father, two daughters of Barend Cornelis and Elise Thérèse painted, although they did not rely on it for their income.
-Little work is known from Adelaide Alexandrine 'Adèle' Koekkoek (1838); she mostly painted still lives.
+Little work is known from Adèle Koekkoek (1838); she mostly painted still lives.
 Maria Louise Koekkoek (1840) created silhouette art, but primarily worked in the landscape tradition, studying also at the Kunstakademie Düsseldorf.
 Adèle died in 1919; Maria Louise in 1910.

 Hendrik Pieter Koekkoek was born Pieter Hendrik in 1843 to Marinus Adriaan and his wife Adriana Hendrika van Walt.
 He signed his work 'H.P.' rather than 'P.H.', and is thus primarily known as Hendrik Pieter.
 Taught first by his father, his later works were finer and more in the realistic, rather than romanticist, style.
 He lived, worked, and exhibited in various cities throughout the Netherlands and England; he died in Amsterdam, aged 84, in 1927.

 Hermanus Koekkoek the Younger was the eldest of four artist brothers born to Hermanus Koekkoek and Johanna Maria de Soet.

 Born in 1836, he received his first lessons from his father.
 His first recorded visit to London was in 1863, before he permanently settled there in 1869.
 Around 1880, he opened an art gallery, where the sale of primarily his own, his father's, and Barend Cornelis' works contributed to their popularity in England.
 His paintings were mostly romanticist seascapes.
 After he opened his gallery, he sometimes signed his works with the pseudonym Jan van Couver.
 He married Cornelia Müller in 1836, in Amsterdam.
 He died in 1909, aged 75.